bheda91/js-xlsx/README.md

 For those contributing to this fork:
 * `master` is the main branch, which follows the original repo to enable a future pull request.
+* `beta` is the main beta branch, which follows the original repo to enable a future pull request.
-* `beta` branch is published to npm and bower to make this fork available for use.
+* `bheda91 ` branch is published to npm and to make this fork available for use.

 # Supported formats